-113. Additional breakfast or lunchtime briefings are regularly convened for CEDAW, HRC and CESCR to allow NGOs to provide the most up-to-date country-specific information to members, in advance of the examination of a particular State party's report by the Committee.
+112. Additional breakfast or lunchtime briefings are regularly convened for CEDAW, HRC and CESCR to allow NGOs to provide the most up-to-date country-specific information to members, in advance of the examination of a particular State party's report by the Committee.
 The Human Rights Committee has reserved the right, in the future, to determine whether other briefings by NGOs should also become part of the Committee's official programme and thus be provided with interpretation (A/57/40, vol. I, annex III, para.
 12).
 NGOs may request a private meeting with CRC.
 Lunchtime briefings are regularly convened by NGOs for CERD members on the first day of the examination of a particular State party's report by the Committee or for States whose situation is examined under the review procedure or under the early warning and urgent action procedures.

-The role of coalitions of NGOs in coordinating NGO input into the treaty bodies

-- 114. In the case of several treaty bodies, coalitions are active in coordinating input.
-For example, CRC maintains a close working relationship with the NGO Group for the CRC, a coalition of some 60 to 70 international NGOs, which were active in the drafting of the Convention and work together to promote its implementation.
+The role of coalitions of NGOs in coordinating NGO input into the treaty bodies coalition of some 60 to 70 international NGOs, which were active in the drafting of the Convention and work together to promote its implementation.
 The NGO Group has a liaison unit that supports participation of NGOs, particularly national coalitions, in the CRC reporting process, including coordination of NGO written submissions.
 It also supports attendance of national NGOs at the Committee's sessions in Geneva.
 International Women's Rights Action Watch (IWRAW)-Asia Pacific facilitates interaction between NGOs and CEDAW though training sessions convened at the time of the Committee's sessions and, as is the case with other NGOs, coordinates the submission of NGO reports to CEDAW in advance of sessions.
-An informal network of NGOs (APT/FIDH/OMCT) working on torture-related issues, works with their national partner NGOs to submit a consolidated report to CAT. - 115.
-The International NGO Platform on the Migrant Workers' Convention coordinates NGO input for the CMW and facilitates interaction of national NGOs with the Committee.
-In an increasing number of States parties to the International Covenant on Economic, Social and
+An informal network of NGOs (APT/FIDH/OMCT) working on torture-related issues, works with their national partner NGOs to submit a consolidated report to CAT.